 "whenNotMatched": "discard"

-fully overwrites each document with the cleaned-up version — ensuring removed fields stay gone.
+"merge"preserves untouched fields from the original document — meaning removed fields can sneak back in."replace"fully overwrites each document with the cleaned-up version — ensuring removed fields stay gone.

 ▶️ Step 4: Click “Run”